 \section{Proof of Theorem \ref{thm:2/3}}

 We assume that the initial value problem associated with \eqref{E:fKdV} and $u(\cdot,0)=u_0$ possesses a unique solution in $C^\infty([0,T); H^\infty(\mathbb{R}))$ for some $T>0$.
-Combining an a priori bound and a compactness argument, as a matter of fact, one may work out the local in time well-posedness for \eqref{E:fKdV} in $H^{3/2+}(\mathbb{R})$; see \cite{Kato}, for instance, for the detail.
+As a matter of fact, one may combine an a priori bound and a compactness argument to work out the local-in-time well-posedness in $H^s(\mathbb{R})$ for $s>3/2$; see \cite{Kato}, for instance, for details.
 We assume that $T$ is the maximal time of existence.

 \

 For $x\in\mathbb{R}$, let